-Cirrhosis can present in a variety of ways.
+People with cirrhosis can experience a variety of symptoms.
 Visible symptoms of cirrhosis include yellow skin or eyes, a swollen abdomen, bleeding of the esophagus or stomach, or swelling of the legs.
-Some patients may have no symptoms and the disease is discovered incidentally when a radiologic image (for example a CT scan or ultrasound) of the abdomen is performed.
-In some cases, the patient has no symptoms and the disease is only discovered after an abnormal blood test shows elevated liver enzymes.
-In these situations, your doctor may order a liver biopsy to determine is cirrhosis is present.
+Some people may have no symptoms and the disease is discovered incidentally when a radiologic image (for example a CT scan or ultrasound) of the abdomen is performed.
+In some cases, the person has no symptoms and the disease is only discovered after an abnormal blood test shows elevated liver enzymes.
+In these situations, your doctor may order a liver biopsy to determine if cirrhosis is present.

 Any condition that damages the liver can result in fibrosis and ultimately cirrhosis.
-These conditions include steatohepatitis, infections by liver viruses (for example hepatitis B and C), autoimmune disorders (for example primary biliary cholangitis, primary sclerosing cholangitis, and autoimmune hepatitis) and genetic diseases.
+These conditions include:

 If the cause of your cirrhosis is unknown, your pathologist will look for features that help identify the condition that caused the disease.
-In some cases, it may not be possible for your pathologist to determine the cause of the cirrhosis.
+However, in some cases, it may not be possible for your pathologist to determine the cause of the cirrhosis.